-- Take your time to choose a real estate agent that will expose to different markets.
+- Take your time to choose a real estate agent that will expose you to different markets.

-- Talk to prospective Realtors about how they will market your property – in the window and on the website isn’t good enough.
+- Talk to prospective Realtors about how they will market your property – displaying it in the window and on the website isn’t good enough.

 - Be patient, stay positive and never give up, the right buyer will come.